sarpsl/SurpriseHousing/README.md

 - Train: 0.9209786266433511
 - Test: 0.8807280483737678

-Selected Lasso model basing on the scores.
+Selected Lasso model basing on the scores

 ## Technologies Used
 - Python - 3.9.17